mdn/content/files/en-us/learn/tools_and_testing/understanding_client-side_tools/package_management/index.md

   .

-- `license`: The license to publish the package under: Press
+- `license`: The license to publish the package under.
+Press

   <kbd>Return</kbd>